Illamapalooza/memor/memor-technical-documentation.md

 Backend Scalability:

 - Stateless API design for horizontal scaling
-- Rate limiting and caching for high-traffic endpoints
 - Asynchronous processing for resource-intensive operations
 - Database indexing and query optimization